 It was a scheduled 10-round professional heavyweight fight in the floating Casino Magic, and I was ready to take a chance. my opponent was former heavyweight champion of the world Larry Holmes and it was supposed to be one of the biggest paydays of my resurrected professional boxing career.

-I was 33 and had nearly 16 years to think about what could have been before he decided to give boxing another chance.
+I was 33 and had nearly 16 years to think about what could have been before I decided to give boxing another chance.
 That was two years before his fight with Holmes.
 Long before that -- at the tender age of 16 -- the New Bedford High School student was allegedly the youngest professional boxer in the country.
 I was in the ring magazine prospect of the month. two years later I was 26-0 and moving up the ladder in both weight class and stature , but before my 18th birthday my boxing career was over, Or so it appeared, Just like that I walked away from the sport of boxing to become one of the "Jehovahs Witnesses" I had chosen religion over boxing .
 Even though I believed in my religion I couldn.t stop thinking about my boxing on what could have been.
 I didn't know what I gave up (at the time)," he admitted in an interview several years ago.
 What did i know as a kid at 17 yrs old all I knew is I gave up boxing, I didn,t realize that I gave up all the dreams that went with it .
 He said no one pushed him into giving up boxing once he joined the faith.
 It was a personal choice, one he freely admits making, and later regretting.

 So, in 1990, Poirier made another decision that began with a telephone call to an old buddy.
 Twenty years earlier, Vinnie Vecchione and Poirier were the best of friends.
 Vecchione was a boxing trainer from Brockton, eager to share his knowledge of the sport with those willing to listen.
 Poirier was a high-school teenager anxious to learn everything he could about the fight game.
 It was the perfect marriage -- while it lasted.
 Twenty-six professional fights later, the marriage ended in divorce.
 Vecchione was devastated when Poirier decided to walk away from boxing.
 So when the telephone rang, he was somewhat reluctant to take the call.
 But he did and, soon after, Vecchione was back in the gym, helping Poirier work off the rust from 15 years of inactivity.